Mtnikmaram/project1/README.md

 * The display was not in form : I search the web to fix the issue

 ## credits
-*### credits
-The contect of the the site and the iamges is from gsmarena but i styled it my self

-I used google font for my site and and find the logo of my images in google search.
+* The font came from [Google Fonts](https://fonts.google.com/).
+* The icons came from [Font Awesome](https://fontawesome.com/).
+* The form validation idea came from a [YouTube tutorial](https://www.youtube.com/watch?v=fNcJuPIZ2WE).

-I have got some ideas from love running and coffee coders project but i tried to write the codes by myself.
+The contect of the the site and the iamges is from [gsmarena](https://gsmarena.com/) but i styled it my self I have got some ideas from love running and coffee coders project but i tried to write the codes by myself.

+# Acknowledgements
+The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
+Wawas Woods is a fictional company but it exists in everything but the business title.
+Currently it is more of a hobby!